JoostImpink/dba2020/day5/2 endogeneity.md

 Where Y is customer sales over some period, and Coupon is 1 if the customer received a coupon.

 This regression can be estimated without issues when coupons are sent out randomly.
 But, what if coupons are sent out based on past customer orders?
 Then it is no longer random (sales => coupon => more sales => another coupon etc).
-Example comes from [here](Introduction to Endogeneity - Towards Data Science.pdf)
+Example comes from [https://towardsdatascience.com/endogeneity-the-reason-why-we-should-know-about-data-part-i-80ec33df66ae](https://towardsdatascience.com/endogeneity-the-reason-why-we-should-know-about-data-part-i-80ec33df66ae).

 ## Selection bias (self-selection)